BigBirdReturns/axm-solver-bi360-demo/README.md

 - How do I lock a period after month-end close?
 - What's the recommended month-end close sequence?

+### Demonstrating safe refusal

+Try asking a question that is organization-specific and not documented in this local pack, such as:

+- **What is our controller's approval threshold?**

+The demo will respond:

+> I cannot answer from this local library.

+This is intentional.
+It shows that the system refuses to guess when the knowledge has not been explicitly compiled.
+To enable the answer, add the relevant policy document to the knowledge pack and recompile.

 ## Repo contents

 - `knowledge/sources/solver-finance-mini/` synthetic Solver BI360 knowledge notes